-- Each applicant must be fully admitted to Tennessee State University prior to being considered eligible to apply for admission to the Bachelor of Science in Nursing Degree Program. - 2.
-A cumulative GPA of at least 2.8 on a 4.0 scale. - 3.
-Completion of 61 hours of lower division required University and General Education and nursing prerequisite courses by the end of the semester in which the student is being reviewed for admission.
-Without exception, all general education courses must be completed by the end of the Summer I semester, following the submission of the application. - A grade of C or higher is required in each course.
-All required courses, with grades of D must be repeated before review for admission. - 5.
-Completion of the required basic science courses with a grade of C or above. - 6.
-Students with 2 or more failing science grades (D or F) are not eligible for admission. - 7.
-Pre-admission nursing entrance examination with scores equal to or above the values designated on the TSU School of Nursing website.
+- Each applicant must be fully admitted to Tennessee State University prior to being considered eligible to be accepted for admission to the Bachelor of Science in Nursing Degree Program. - An overall GPA of at least 2.8 on a 4.0 scale at the end of the semester prior to submission of application to the BSN Program. - 3.
+Completion of 61 hours of lower division required University and General Education and nursing prerequisite courses before entering upper division nursing courses.
+Only two courses can remain to be taken during TSU Summer I term.
+Without exception, all general education and nursing prerequisite courses must be completed by the end of the Summer I semester, prior to entering the upper division nursing courses in the subsequent fall semester. - A grade of C or higher is required in each course in the general education and pre-nursing.
+All required courses, with grades of D must be repeated before

+- review for admission. - Completion of the required basic science courses with a grade of C or above. - Students with 2 or more failing science grades (D or F) are not eligible for admission regardless of retaking the courses. - Pre-admission nursing entrance examination with scores equal to or above the values designated on the TSU Division of Nursing website. - Entering the BSN applicant pool does not guarantee admission to the BSN Program. - The BSN application is for the designated admission date; a new application must be submitted in the subsequent year should the applicant not be admitted to the program.

-Admission Process for the Nursing Major
+Admission Process for the Nursing Major:

-Students who meet the admission requirements for the nursing major need to complete a Division of Nursing application with copies of the following information attached:
+Students who meet the eligibility for consideration of admission requirements for the nursing major need to complete a Division of Nursing BSN application with copies of the following information attached: